KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 # Run test of SSD
 python3 ssd_test.py
 ```
-The Evaluation module has the following 6 steps:
+Test module uses the pretrained model that has been stored in /checkpoints/ssd_... .
+Evaluation module has the following 6 steps:
 1) Data preparation
 2) Preprocessing step
 3) Create SSD model